+Acetabular Components

-7133-3200 32 mm 0 mm Standard 7133-3204 32 mm Long + 4 mm 7133-3208 32 mm X-Long + 8 mm Acetabular Components Acetabular components can be one piece all polyethylene, two-piece component consisting of a titanium shell and a polyethylene liner or a titanium shell and an alumina ceramic liner.
-Constrained liners are two components consisting of a polyethylene liner and a titanium adapter.
+Acetabular components can be one piece all polyethylene, two-piece component consisting of a titanium shell and a polyethylene liner or a titanium shell and an alumina ceramic liner.
 Please see Warnings and Precautions for specific information on screws, pegs and hole covers use.
 Acetabular reinforcement and reconstruction rings are used with an all polyethylene acetabular component.

-Note: The metal shell and ceramic liner in the Ceramic/Ceramic Acetabular System are not available in the U.S.A.
+Note: The metal shell and ceramic liner in the Ceramic/Ceramic Acetabular System are not available in the USA.